Last Updated: 24 March 2026

 Stage Three: Flea Pupae

-When flea larvae move onto their next stage, they encase themselves in a sticky cocoon to develop into adult fleas.
-This is the trickiest stage of the life cycle to get rid of as the outer coating of the cocoon allows them to hide deep in carpets, furniture, and around your home.
+When flea larvae move onto their next stage, they encase themselves in a cocoon to develop into adult fleas.
+This is the trickiest stage of the life cycle to eliminate, as the sticky outer cocoon coating allows them to hide deep in carpets, furniture, and other areas of your home.

 Stage Four: Mature Fleas